Fragtality/PilotsDeck/README.md

 end
 ```
 Within the Plugin I then use
 - "66C5:4:s" to read the TCAS State and display & toggle it with a "Display Value with Button" Action (toggling via Lua-Script).
+Displayed with a nice quick-google-searched LCD Font.
-- "66C0:4:s" to read the Position/State of the Left Landing Light in a "Dynamic Button" and display the appropiate Images for the three States On, Off and Retracted (via Special State).
+- "66C0:4:s" to read the Position/State of both Landing Lights in a "Dynamic Button" and display the appropiate Images for the three States On, Off and Retracted (via Special State).
 One Button which sends "Up" for both Landing Lights, one to send "Down" for both Landing Lights via FSControls.
+(If both Landing Lights positions differ, the Action will show the Error Image which is configured for "Fault".
+Since the current Value does not match the On, Off or Special State, the Plugin "assumes" a Read-Error.
+So there is some kind of fourth State to display :wink:)
 - "66CA:1:i" to read the Pack State and display them On/Off or "Fault" (if they are not both in the same State) with a "Dynamic Button" to also toggle the Packs via two Macro Calls.
 <br/><br/>
 ## Plugin Settings